 There are several trout-fishing opportunities within our management area (Hennepin, Scott, and Carver Counties).
 Three lakes are regularly stocked, and one stream supports a small, self-reproducing brown trout population.
 Know and follow all trout-related Regulations, in particular 1) Trout Stamp licensed validation needed (for most license types) for fishing Designated trout waters or having trout in possession 2) slightly different seasons: for streams Saturday closest to April 15-Sept.
 30, for lakes same May opening date as walleye-northern pike (but starting 1 hr before sunrise)-October 31, and 3) restrictions of Designated Trout Lakes and Designated Trout Streams.

 Courthouse Lake, behind the Carver County Government Center in Chaska, was formerly a clay mine.
 This water is 10 acres in size and a Designated Trout Lake.
 It is managed as a "put-and-take" fishery.
 Following a 1997 flood, water quality declined to induce a 2000-01 winterkill, but conditions have since improved.
 The lake is now aerated in fall to boost oxygen before ice-up.

 The Courthouse Lake management plan* is to stock yearling rainbow trout in this pattern: 3,000 for the Open-Water Season Opener, 1,000 in mid-late October (once water temperatures are favorably cool) and 2,000 for the Winter Opener.
 Each year we also request DNR hatchery surplus brook, brown, and rainbow trout.
-Amount and mix of the "extra" trout received varies yearly, but it is mostly larger adult fish. (* Actual numbers might differ slightly from exact quotas, depending on hatchery availability, but stocking is planned to occur every year)
+Amount and mix of the "extra" trout received varies yearly, but it is mostly larger adult fish. (* Actual numbers might differ from stated quotas, depending on hatchery availability, but some level of stocking is planned to occur according to the seasonal schedules)